Are you tired of streaming music? While it’s convenient, streaming also eats up your mobile data and can be a pain if you own lots of digital music.

 The Best Free Offline Music Player Apps for Android

-It handles nearly all audio file types—including lossy and lossless formats—and it comes with a 29-band equalizer, which is rare to see in music players.
+It handles nearly all audio file types—including lossy and lossless formats—and comes with a 29-band equalizer, which is rare to see in music players.
 It can also mix multi-channel files to stereo and/or mono.
 Overall, if you can get past the interface, it’s a solid choice that won’t let you down.

 Download: AIMP (Free)